-Get The Skinny: 6 Healthcare Financial KPIs You Need for 2016
+Get The Skinny: 6 Healthcare Billing KPIs You Need for 2016

 If you’re like the majority of health providers and practice managers, you’re busy enough with day-to-day operations.
 It’s easy to let monitoring of financial performance slip through the cracks, but keeping track is essential to the success of your organization.
 In fact, one of the large reasons practices lose money is because they fail to consistently track Key Performance Indicators to assess financial health.

 KPIs serve a number of purposes in terms of healthcare organization success:

 - They help recognize key success drivers.

 - They prioritize resources.

 - They set those drivers (or goals) through benchmarking – against company historical data and compared to other groups in your specialty.